dmbarbour/wikilon/docs/AwelonLang.md

         42 = [41 succ]
         (et cetera)

 Definitions for `zero` and `succ` are left to the dictionary.
-In practice, natural numbers must be defined based on available *Accelerators* so we can effeciently perform natural-number arithmetic rather than unary operations.
+In practice, natural numbers must be defined around available *Accelerators*, such that we can add two numbers in constant or log-time rather than linear time.

 Awelon does not support any other number types natively, nor does it support alternative encodings